progital/gatsby-wpgraphql-inline-images/README.md

 ## How do I use this plugin?

 Downloading and optimizing images is done automatically via resolvers.
 However there is an additional step of processing content that must be added manually to a page template.
+This additional processing replaces remote urls with links to downloaded files in Gatsby's static folder.

 ```javascript
 import contentParser from 'gatsby-wpgraphql-inline-images';